dhiguchi-ised/PatentDatabaseScripts/README.md

 # Purpose of Scripts
-These scripts were used in the process of creating a database for the patent data from the Patents Researcher Dataset.
+These scripts were used in the process of creating a database for the patent data from the Patents Researcher Dataset used by the Django API project.

 # Altering Data
 This folder has 10 scripts, 8 relating to adding the unique id columns to the tables and 1 for removing any unenclosed quotations in the data.